djplaner/memex/docs/sense/CASA/CASA/log-3-canvas-learning-journal.md

 Requirements

-- overview of graded discussion
+- overview of graded discussion (per graded discussion)

+  - # of groups (students)
+  - # of groups with student entries after staff reply
+  - # of student entries in journals, average, min, max
+  - # of staff entries per group: average, min, max

-- summary of each group topic
+- summary of each group topic (student)
-- links as appropriate, including titles of each group

-Eventually use shoelace details, but just do a div for now
+  - Name and link to the group topic
+  - # of posts by student, staff
+  - when the last post was for student's staff
+  - student photo and their profile

+### first design - cards - test case

 ```html
 <sl-card class="">